aksholokhov/aksholokhov.github.io/_posts/2020-06-14-how-to-make-blog-like-this-for-yourself.md

 ---
-title: "How to Make a Blog Like This for Youself"
+title: "How to Make a Blog Like This for Yourself"
 date: 2020-06-14
 categories:
   - blog